SongNotes Volumes 1-3

 The poems of Quiet Songs touch on losing and finding – home, friends, faith, life itself.

 In that regard, maggie & millie & molly & may seemed the perfect prelude.
 Lightly pedaled means hardly any: highlight the dotted eighth notes as anchors.
 Also, a steady tempo will differentiate 6/8 from 4/8.
 Each character needs to be individuated, and the pianist can help with that.
-Their reactions are as important as what they find.
+Their reactions are as important than what they find.

 The text of Intermezzo is an entry from my wife’s diary written when she was very young.
 It was in response to the death of someone close to her.
 The spare accompaniment reflects the simplicity and directness of the language.

-He and Carlotta Monterey O'Neill were married from 1929 until his death in 1953.
+Quiet Song in Time of Chaos is the full title of Eugene O’Neill’s poem, and bears the dedication ‘To Carlotta on her birthday’.
+He and Carlotta Monterey O’Neill were married from 1929 until his death in 1953.
 Dated December 28th, 1940, the poem was written as chaos was brewing, though a year before the U.S. entry into World War II.
 In contrast to the turmoil and disillusionment portrayed in his plays, this poem speaks of home, peace, and quiet.
-In fact, in an unpublished fragment of another poem, O'Neill describes himself as “a quiet man, in love with quiet”.
-The song is not without turbulence: the poet borrows the metaphor of approaching winter and the whiteness of 'Time's hair'.
+In fact, in an unpublished fragment of another poem, O’Neill describes himself as “a quiet man, in love with quiet”.
+The song is not without turbulence: the poet borrows the metaphor of approaching winter and the whiteness of ‘Time’s hair’.
 It is after the line “Where is here?” that I chose to leave out “But you understand.”
-Musical exigencies must take precedence over the text – an approach that would make some poets howl.
+Musical exigencies must take precedence over the text – an approach that would make most writers howl.
 I felt that bringing back the music of the opening bars would close the door on the preceding tumult and express the intimacy of that line without having to say it, creating a more telling dramatic moment.
 Sometimes music speaks louder than words.

 In another birthday poem of a very different stripe, Edna Millay turns a jaundiced eye to the church in To Jesus on His Birthday.
 The opening bars present two ideas – tolling bells and an ersatz hymn tune.
 At one point they both sound cacophonously together.
 The plainchant quote at the end is from the Stabat Mater: